luzny274/PhaseVortexGen_iSCAT/README.md

 By periodically deflecting green laser onto a ruby plate, in such a way that the laser scans through a square while changing amplitude according to the corresponding pixel of some image, we create a heat signature on the plate.

-Heated parts of the plate then have different refraction indeces, shifting the phase of the red laser passing through, thus creating a phase vortex.
+Heated parts of the plate then have different refraction indices, shifting the phase of the red laser passing through, thus creating a phase vortex.

 ![experiment](chess.png)